 Edmund Rostand’s 1897 play based on the life of Cyrano De Bergerac has provided the backdrop for many films over the years.
-To say nothing of the number of movies and plays it has helped to inspire.
-The play’s themes of love, friendship, difference, and intelligence are well known and can provide a significant challenge to filmmakers in achieving anything new or fresh.
-Many of the films based on his work ultimately compared to previous adaptations.
+Therefore, I am sure that the play’s themes of love, friendship, difference, and intelligence are more than well known for most of you reading this.
+However, this creates a significant problem for filmmakers in achieving anything new or fresh with the core material.
+After all, this work has been translated so many times that any new adaptation is bound to be compared to previous works.

-BAFTA award-winning short filmmaker Toby MacDonald, therefore, manages somewhat of a miracle, with Old Boys managing to breathe some new life into the well-trodden ground.
-This is helped enormously by a talented young cast and a witty script, that plays with teenage feelings of powerlessness, belonging and first love.
-The result paying homage to 10 Things I Hate About You.
-But Old Boys also finds its own unique voice by taking Rostand’s Cyrano into the time warp of an oppressive British boarding school.
+Therefore, BAFTA award-winning short filmmaker Toby MacDonald achieves somewhat of a miracle with his new movie, Old Boys.
+Here he manages to breathe new life into the classic Edmund Rostand play through a talented young cast and a witty and engaging screenplay.
+In Old Boys, MacDonald plays with a range of traditional coming-of-age themes, including powerlessness, belonging and first love in his adaptation of Rostand’s work.
+The result is a movie that treads similar ground to 10 Things I Hate About You but finds its own unique voice in taking Cyrano into the realms of the oppressive British boarding school.
+In many ways, Old Boys is a love letter to simpler times when smartphones, email and digital media did not dictate our communication methods.

-But the true genius of Old Boys resides in the location of the film.
-Here the British boarding school is used as a template for control, conformity and toxic masculinity.
-The stifled and testosterone-driven atmosphere, acting as a barrier to love, respect and kindness.
-While adults merely justify the labels and class divide the institution creates.
-In MacDonald’s translation, the disfigurements of Cyrano’s nose are replaced by a system that values wealth and position over everything else.
+However, the true genius of MacDonald’s movie resides in the film’s choice of location.
+Here we find the traditional British boarding school of If…. or Another Country reflected through a veil of control, conformity and toxic masculinity.
+The stifled, testosterone-driven atmosphere, a barrier to love, respect and kindness as the adults encourage and accelerate the labels of the class divide the insular institution creates.
+In MacDonald’s world, Cyrano’s enormous nose is replaced by the disfigurement of wealth and position in British society.

 Old Boys is a charming and fresh take on Rostand’s Cyrano, playing beautifully with representations of masculinity, freedom and societal expectations.